-In the final two years of your studies you will be able to tailor your programme content to reflect your individual areas of interest within aerospace and related disciplines by selecting from wide collection of optional modules alongside some core modules.
+In the third of your studies you will be able to tailor your studies to reflect your individual areas of interest within aerospace and related disciplines by selecting from wide collection of optional modules alongside some core modules.
 The option to choose from a limited list of electives offered by other Engineering Departments is also available.

-In the final year of your studies you will complete an individual research project in your chosen area of research, either working with one of the Department's specialist researchers and academics and their research group, or by undertaking an external project working with an internationally leading engineering company, typically at their site.
-External projects are assessed jointly by your industrial supervisor and academics from within the Department.
+The final year of your studies will be carried out abroad at one of our partner Institutions.
+There you will be able to select from a variety of level appropriate modules and must complete an individual research project in your chosen area of research (at least 30 ECTS), working with one of the host university's researchers and academics and their research group.

-In addition to external projects, the department maintains very close contact with industry through a joint academic-industry advisory board, comprising of senior members from a wide variety of UK engineering companies that are influential in the aerospace sector and that constitute engineering career destinations for the student cohort (Airbus, ARA, BMT Fluid Mechanics Ltd, BAE Systems, QinetiQ, Rolls-Royce, Mercedes AMG F1, Jaguar Land Rover).
+The department maintains very close contact with industry through a joint academic-industry advisory board, comprising of senior members from a wide variety of UK engineering companies that are influential in the aerospace sector and that constitute engineering career destinations for the student cohort (Airbus, ARA, BMT Fluid Mechanics Ltd, BAE Systems, QinetiQ, Rolls-Royce, Mercedes AMG F1, Jaguar Land Rover).
 You will have the opportunity to interact with industry through a number of talks and seminars, specific lectures, and projects.
 For example, visiting industrial speakers are invited each year to present either short lunch-time talks to all undergraduates on their experiences, or to contribute to one of the modules on offer, enriching the syllabus with their industrial perspective and experiences.